There are numerous ferry crossings operating from Italy to Ionian Islands. Ferries currently connect 5 ports in Italy with 1 port in Ionian Islands.

-There are a combined number of 33 ferry crossings each week across a selection of 8 Ferry Routes which are operated by 6 ferry companies including Grimaldi Lines, Minoan Lines, European Seaways, Ventouris Ferries, Red Star Ferries & Anek Superfast with the shortest crossing taking around 6 hours 30 minutes (Brindisi to Corfu).
+There are a combined number of 38 ferry crossings each week across a selection of 9 Ferry Routes which are operated by 7 ferry companies including Grimaldi Lines, Minoan Lines, European Seaways, Ventouris Ferries, Red Star Ferries, Anek Superfast & Liberty Lines Fast Ferries with the shortest crossing taking around 2 hours 45 minutes (Otranto to Corfu).

 This is a general summary of the services on offer between Italy and Ionian Islands, for live information select from our Fare Search.